Connect with others who understand.

 Talk With Others Who Understand

 Are you living with hypertrophic cardiomyopathy?
+What diagnostic tests did you have?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.